shopsys/shopsys/docs/model/model-rules.md

 ## What is and what is not a model
 *Model is a system of abstractions that describes selected aspect of a domain.*

-That means that everything in a model should be related to some functionality of the domain, in our case, e-commerce.
+That means that everything in a model should be related to some functionality of the domain, in our case, ecommerce.
 An exception to this is integration code such as controllers or forms which are not a part of the model.

 If you are creating new functionality that could be used, for example, in a portfolio application, like a navigation panel, you should create it as a component.